danielkec/blog/_posts/2025-01-13-helidon-vitual-threads.md

 <img src="../assets/virtual-threads/stack-animation.gif"/>

-That way even smaller part of the stack is being moved around.
+That way even smaller parts of the stack are being moved around.
 And that is not all, frozen stack chunks stored in heap are being compressed when not used, further reducing the memory needed for running our little hypothetical server.